QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 ## Importing a Windows VM from an earlier version of Qubes

-- Importing from R3.2 or earlier will not work, because  Qubes R3.2 has the old stubdomain by default and this is preserved over backup and restore (as Windows otherwise won't boot.
+- Importing from R3.2 or earlier will not work, because  Qubes R3.2 has the old stubdomain by default and this is preserved over backup and restore (as Windows otherwise won't boot).

 - Importing from R4.0 should work, see [Migrate backups of Windows VMs created under Qubes R4.0 to R4.1](/doc/templates/windows/migrate-to-4-1).